-It’s a line of insurance coverage that will protect a person—and her belongings —when she rents the dwelling where she lives.
-It doesn’t matter if she lives in a studio apartment or a four-bedroom home.
-As long as she doesn’t fully own her place, she can purchase a renters insurance policy.
+Renters’ insurance is a line of coverage that will protect a person who rents their dwelling — and their belongings — should something detrimental happen to the property.
+It doesn’t matter if said renter lives in a studio apartment or a four-bedroom home; As long as they don’t fully own the place, they can purchase a renters’ insurance policy.

-If items are ruined by an act of vandalism, such as spray paining, a renters insurance policy may pay to have them fixed or replaced.
+If items are ruined by an act of vandalism, such as spray painting, a renters insurance policy may pay to have them fixed or replaced.

 - Electrical surges